-Halaleh took the decision early in her life to devote her life to helping displaced women, first in Sweden and now here in London.
-As a woman born in the Middle East, she has witnessed honour related violence, she has suffered gender based injustices on a daily basis and lost many loved ones in the civil wars.
+Halaleh made the decision early in her life to dedicate her time to helping displaced women, first in Sweden and now here in London.
+As a woman born in the Middle East, she has witnessed honour related violence, has suffered gender based injustices on a daily basis, and has lost many loved ones in the civil wars.

 Halaleh knows the difficulties displaced women face and that is why she set up MEWSo.
 An organisation that helps women in their journey of adjustment towards a new life.
-Every year MEWSo helps hundreds of women across London to adjust to life in the UK by helping them with advice on issues such as housing, benefits and domestic violence.
-MEWSo also provides much needed support to help those in need to cope and recover from trauma experienced in their country of origin, sexual, domestic and honour related violence and mental and physical health.
+Every year MEWSo helps hundreds of women across London to adjust to life in the UK by supplying them with advice on issues such as housing, benefits and domestic violence.
+MEWSo also provides much needed support to help those in need to cope and recover from trauma experienced in their country of origin (such as sexual, domestic, and honour related violence) as well as issues related to mental and physical health.